Thyroid health: Ways to truly heal

-You cannot enter a Facebook health group without seeing the word “thyroid” about 50 times.
+You cannot enter a Facebook health group or look on a natural health website without seeing the word “thyroid” about 50 times.
 It is all people talk about, and it is a huge focus for many people.
 Yes, the thyroid is absolutely important.
 But so is the rest of the body!
 The body is also a WHOLE.
 We should start treating it as such.

 What Does the Thyroid Do?

 The thyroid produces 2 thyroid hormones and calcitonin (which helps to lower calcium and phosphate levels in the blood by helping the bones absorb more calcium).
 The thyroid hormones are essential for metabolism, as well as normal growth and development.
 T4 (thyroxine) is one thyroid hormone- named so because it has 4 iodine atoms.
 T3 has 3 iodine atoms.
 For whatever backwards reason, doctors focus on the individual hormones instead of the nutrients and processes that MAKE those hormones.

 The regulation of the thyroid hormones depends on the relationship between the anterior pituitary and the thyroid gland.
 The pituitary secretes the thyroid stimulating hormones!
 This is why the HPA axis is so important in our health and why we can’t just focus on ONE gland or ONE part of the body.
 If the HPA Axis is under stress, then the HPT axis is under stress as well- they are connected, and the HPA axis tends to take precedence.
 You cannot heal the thyroid if your adrenals aren’t healing!

 Since there are many variations in thyroid dysfunction, fixing the thyroid will be different for most people.